Discover the career path of Demi Lovato, from the first major opportunity to industry-changing achievements.

 In May 2014, Demi Lovato was named the lead performer for NYC Pride Week and Grand Marshal of the LA Pride Parade, where she later filmed the music video for "Really Don't Care".

-On May 18, 2014, "Somebody to You" featuring Demi Lovato was released as the fourth single from The Vamps' debut album, Meet the Vamps.
+On May 18, 2014, "Somebody to You" featuring Demi Lovato was released as the fourth single from the Vamps' debut album, Meet the Vamps.

 In October 2015, Demi Lovato performed as the musical guest on an episode of the NBC late-night sketch comedy Saturday Night Live.
+Lovato was also featured on the re-release of "Irresistible", the fourth single from Fall Out Boy's sixth studio album American Beauty/American Psycho.

 On October 22, 2015, Demi Lovato released the music video for her R&B-infused song "Waitin for You" featuring rapper Sirah.

-On October 26, 2015, Demi Lovato and Nick Jonas announced that they would be touring together on the Future Now Tour to further promote Confident, with shows in North America and Europe.
+On October 26, 2015, Demi Lovato and Nick Jonas announced that they would be touring together on the Future Now Tour, to further promote Confident, with shows in North America and Europe.

 In 2015, Demi Lovato became the first-ever brand ambassador of the makeup brand N.Y.C.
 New York Color.
 That year, Lovato promoted The Radiant Collection for Tampax for "empowering females of all ages to stay fearless and wear what they want anytime of the month."